-The St Juliana Society usually meets at Fr Chad and Mka Thekla Hatfield's home and offers seminary wives the opportunity to hear and interact with guest speakers on a variety of topics, and to bond with the other women on campus.
+The St Juliana Society offers seminary wives the opportunity to hear and interact with guest speakers on a variety of topics, and to bond with the other women on campus.

-Each year, the St Juliana Society's first meeting is a "Wine & Cheese Night"

-One of the events St Juliana Society has organized in the past is a Craft Festival, an event allowing the women on campus to showcase and share their skills.
+Each year, the St Juliana Society's first meeting is a "Wine & Cheese Night" One of the events St Juliana Society has organized in the past is a Craft Festival, an event allowing the women on campus to showcase and share their skills.